2026 Kansas House of Representatives election: District 100

 The 100th district is represented by Republican Daniel Hawkins, who is retiring to run for Kansas Insurance Commissioner.

 District 101

-The 101st district is represented by Republican Joe Seiwert, who is eligible to run for re-election but has not yet stated if he will do so.
+The 101st district is represented by Republican Joe Seiwert, who is retiring.

 District 102

 The 102nd district is represented by Republican Kyler Sweely, who is eligible to run for re-election but has not yet stated if he will do so.

 District 103

-The 103rd district is represented by Democrat Angela Martinez, who is eligible to run for re-election but has not yet stated if she will do so.
+The 103rd district is represented by Democrat Angela Martinez, who is running re-election.
+She is being challenged by Jordan Chessher.
+A child welfare advocate and aircraft inspector.

 District 104

-The 104th district is represented by Republican Paul Waggoner, who is eligible to run for re-election but has not yet stated if he will do so.
+The 104th district is represented by Republican Paul Waggoner, who is retiring.

 District 105

 The 105th district is represented by Republican Jill Ward, who is eligible to run for re-election but has not yet stated if she will do so.

 District 106

 The 106th district is represented by Republican Lisa Moser, who is eligible to run for re-election but has not yet stated if she will do so.